 Table of Contents

 Even though it’s not comfortable as a built-in model like the 9500ci, the X70 was built as a cheaper alternative to the Escort Passport, and sans the Bluetooth technology.

 With X80, Escort brings that back.
 This is the major and only difference between the X70 and the X80, and with the former discontinued, buyers would have to opt for the newer version, which is still cheaper than most Escort radar detectors.

 You can compare and contrast the two in our article, Escort X70 VS X80, to learn more about how the latter edges out the former.

 The integrated Bluetooth technology has one more plus: it allows for a more seamless connecting process to Escort Live, the app that creates a network out of customers so that it can alert you of real-time threats as recorded by other users, as well as provide you accurate speed limits on the area where you’re driving.

 Radar and Laser Detection, Traffic Sensor Rejection

-With the Passport X80, Escort promises quick detection of different kinds of radar bands and lasers so you know when there are radar guns being used in the vicinity.
+With the Escort X80, the brand promises quick detection of different kinds of radar bands and lasers so you know when radar guns are being used in the vicinity.
 As with all radar detectors, this is susceptible to false alarms.

 The device’s Ka-band segmentation offers to amend that, but there are limitations to the signals it could shut off, which as a result does very little in reducing false alarms.
 The X80 is also helpless against Blind Spot Monitoring radar systems.